 The Difficult Early Life Of Sheila Caffell

 Like her adopted brother Jeremy Bamber, Sheila Caffell had an inauspicious start in life.
-Born on July 18, 1957, to the 18-year-old daughter of the Archbishop of Canterbury, she was given the name Phyllis at birth.
-The Archbishop forced his teenage daughter to give up her child, and at just two weeks old, baby Phyllis was placed into an adoption agency.
+Born on July 18, 1957, to the 18-year-old daughter of a chaplain to the Archbishop of Canterbury, she was given the name Phyllis at birth.
+The Archbishop’s chaplain forced his teenage daughter to give up her child, and at just two weeks old, baby Phyllis was placed into an adoption agency.

 Three months later, Neville and June Bamber, a wealthy couple who couldn’t have children of their own, adopted her and gave her a new name: Sheila Jean Bamber.
 The Bambers also gave her a good life, with access to prestigious private schools in Essex, Sussex, Norfolk, and London.
 A few years later, the Bambers adopted a little boy they would name Jeremy.

 But despite the Bambers’ best efforts, Sheila fell into trouble.
 At 17 years old, she became pregnant with her high school boyfriend, Colin Caffell’s, child.
 Her parents arranged for an abortion before putting her back into secretarial school.
 Eventually, she changed her field of study and tried to become a beautician.

 She soon contracted with a modeling agency and started her career in Tokyo.
 However, her relationship with Colin Caffell continued, and by the time she was 20 years old, she discovered she was pregnant again.
 She ended her modeling career, married Colin, and began preparing for her life as a wife and mother.

 Unfortunately, she suffered a miscarriage when she was six months pregnant and would suffer yet another miscarriage before giving birth to twin sons, Daniel and Nicholas, in 1979.